sealfur/sealfur-com/src/index.md

 ## Updates

+05 Apr 2026
+: Fixed a number of backend things that were annoying me (like the way Sass was making redundant css, and how I was using Sass variables and hadn’t properly converted to [css custom properties](https://css-tricks.com/a-complete-guide-to-custom-properties/).)

 30 Mar 2026
 : I have this great resource/opportunity here and I don’t use it nearly enough.
 I’ve now updated this site to use Eleventy v3.1.5 (but I honestly am not sure if I can call it by [it’s impending new name](https://www.11ty.dev/blog/build-awesome/).)
 I want to use it to do more interesting things.
 : The first of those “interesting things” will be a simple, easily updateable reference for TV shows I recommend.